metal-stack/docs/docs/src/overview/architecture.md

 The control plane contains of a couple of essential microservices for the metal-stack including:

 - **[metal-api](https://github.com/metal-stack/metal-api)**
   The API to manage and control resources like machines, switches, operating system images, machine sizes, networks, IP addresses and more.
+The exposed API is an old-fashioned REST API with different authentication methods.
 The metal-api stores the state of these entities in a [RethinkDB](https://rethinkdb.com/) database.
 The metal-api also has it's own IP address management ([go-ipam](https://github.com/metal-stack/go-ipam)), which writes IP address and network allocations into a PostgreSQL backend.
 - **[masterdata-api](https://github.com/metal-stack/masterdata-api)**
   Manages tenant and project entities, which can be described as entities used for company-specific resource separation and grouping.
 Having these "higher level entities" managed by a separate microservice was a design choice that allows to re-use the information by other microservices without having them to know the metal-api at all.
 The masterdata gets persisted in a dedicated PostgreSQL database.
 - **[metal-console](https://github.com/metal-stack/metal-console)**